ForestOfLight/Nudge/README.md

 Open an issue on this repo — feedback is always welcome.

 If you're interested in contributing, feel free to open a pull request!

+### Adding Translations

+Nudge currently only supports American English, but has translation capabilities.
+If you would like to contribute a translation, please join our Discord and reach out!